kzahel/web-server-chrome/htaccess/README.md

 Note - To set more than 1 ruleset per file, see instruction at bottom of the page

+Note - 401 (unauthorized) username and passwords are CASE SENSITIVE!!
 <p>Note - wsc.htaccess file MUST be in the same directory as the file you want to change.
 The file does need to exist, due to the way the web server works.</p>
 <p>IMPORTANT NOTE - EVERYTHING IN THE FILE (AND THE FILE NAME) IS CASE SENSITIVE!!</p>
 <br>